Mexican deer mouse: Reproduction

 Mexican deer mice breed throughout the year, and have a gestation period of 28 to 32 days.
 Litters consist of between one and four young (usually two or three), and the female enters estrus again immediately after giving birth.
 The young first begin to develop hair at around six days, by which time they are able to crawl about, although they are not fully mobile until around twelve days.
 Adults reach sexual maturity at between 46 and 77 days old, but a female typically only gives birth to one or two litters during her lifetime.

 Conservation

 Although it is not a threatened species, it has been found to be a good bioindicator for testing conservation management strategies within Biosphere Reserves.

 Classification

 The Mexican deer mouse belongs to the mexicanus species group within the genus Peromyscus.
 Genetic analysis has shown that its closest relatives are the Yucatan, Guatemalan, Chiapan, and naked-eared deer mice.
-Indeed, these were so similar genetically that the Mexican deermouse may be paraphyletic with respect to some or all of the other named species.
+Indeed, these were so similar genetically that the Mexican deer mouse may be paraphyletic with respect to some or all of the other named species.

 Seven sub-species of Mexican deer mouse are currently recognised: